rust-embedded/discovery/src/05-led-roulette/debug-it.md

 > **NOTE** Depending on which GDB you installed you will have to use a different command to launch it,
 > check out chapter 3 if you forgot which one it was.

-> **NOTE** If `cargo-embed` prints a lot of warnings here don't worry about it, as of now it does not fully
+> **NOTE**: If `cargo-embed` prints a lot of warnings here don't worry about it.
+As of now it does not fully
 > implement the GDB protocol and thus might not recognize all of the commands your GDB is sending to it,
-> as long as it does not crash you are fine.
+> as long as it does not crash, you are fine.

-Right now we are inside the `Reset()` function, this is (surprisingly) the function that is run after a reset of the chip, since we did tell cargo-embed to halt the chip after we flashed it this is where we start.
+Right now we are inside the `Reset()` function.
+This is (surprisingly) the function that is run after a reset of the chip, since we did tell cargo-embed to halt the chip after we flashed it this is where we start.

-This `Reset()` function is part of a small piece of setup code that initializes some things for our Rust program before moving on to the `main()` function so lets set a breakpoint there and jump to it:
+This `Reset()` function is part of a small piece of setup code that initializes some things for our Rust program before moving on to the `main()` function.
+Let's set a breakpoint there and jump to it:

 ```
 (gdb) break main